smartfeelive/integrations/README.md

 # Integrations
 Smart Fee can seamlessly integrate with any exisiting wallet software.
-Here are some examples in NodeJ
+Here are some examples in NodeJS.

 ## Fireblocks
 See `fireblocks.js`